sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 This tree isn't valid at this point.
 It is missing information about connections between devices.
 That data will be added later.

 Some things to notice in this tree:
-* Every device node has a <code>compatible</code> property.
+* Every device node has a `compatible` property.
 * The flash node has 2 strings in the compatible property.
 Read on to the next section to learn why.
 * As mentioned earlier, node names reflect the type of device, not the particular model.
 See section 2.2.2 of the ePAPR spec for a list of defined generic node names that should be used wherever possible.

-=== Understanding the <code>compatible</code> Property ===
+=== Understanding the `compatible` Property ===
-Every node in the tree that represents a device is required to have the <code>compatible</code> property.  <code>compatible</code> is the key an operating system uses to decide which device driver to bind to a device.
+Every node in the tree that represents a device is required to have the `compatible` property.  `compatible` is the key an operating system uses to decide which device driver to bind to a device.

-<code>compatible</code> is a list of strings.
-The first string in the list specifies the exact device that the node represents in the form <code>"&lt;manufacturer&gt;,&lt;model&gt;"</code>.
+`compatible` is a list of strings.
+The first string in the list specifies the exact device that the node represents in the form `"<manufacturer>,<model>"`.
 The following strings represent other devices that the device is ''compatible'' with.

 For example, the Freescale MPC8349 System on Chip (SoC) has a serial device which implements the National Semiconductor ns16550 register interface.
-The compatible property for the MPC8349 serial device should therefore be: <code>compatible = "fsl,mpc8349-uart", "ns16550"</code>.
-In this case, <code>fsl,mpc8349-uart</code> specifies the exact device, and <code>ns16550</code> states that it is register-level compatible with a National Semiconductor 16550 UART.
+The compatible property for the MPC8349 serial device should therefore be: `compatible = "fsl,mpc8349-uart", "ns16550"`.
+In this case, `fsl,mpc8349-uart` specifies the exact device, and `ns16550` states that it is register-level compatible with a National Semiconductor 16550 UART.

-Note: <code>ns16550</code> doesn't have a manufacturer prefix purely for historical reasons.
+Note: `ns16550` doesn't have a manufacturer prefix purely for historical reasons.
 All new compatible values should use the manufacturer prefix.

 This practice allows existing device drivers to be bound to a newer device, while still uniquely identifying the exact hardware.